 The physiological role of AChE in the nervous system is well known; however, there is some uncertainty regarding the toxicological significance of brain ChE inhibition because of the poor correlation between the severity of cholinergic signs and the level of ChE inhibition in the brain (U.S. EPA, 1988b).
 Several factors probably contribute to the poor correlation.
 One of these factors is that ChE inhibitors produce different degrees of inhibition in the various regions of the brain (Nieminen et al., 1990).
+Certain cholinergic signs may be due to inhibition in specific regions of the brain.
+The level of brain ChE inhibition required to produce these effects may not be representative if the activity is measured in the whole brain or regions of the brain that are insensitive to ChE inhibitors.
 Another factor is that some cholinergic signs may be due to peripheral rather than central inhibition of AChE (Murphy, 1986).
+For example, some of the respiratory effects may be due to peripheral inhibition of AChE in the diaphragm resulting in paralysis.
 In addition, brain ChE activity is usually measured at the end of the study whereas the cholinergic signs may be observed at various time points during the study.
 Often cholinergic signs are observed only at the beginning of the study and then the animals appear to develop a "tolerance" to the ChE inhibitor.
-This adaptation or "tolerance" may be due to several possible mechanisms including a "downregulation" or reduction in the number of post-synaptic receptors (Costa et al., 1982).
-Finally, clinical observation in animal studies can be a very crude and subjective measurement.
-Some mild cholinergic signs, such as headaches and anxiety, cannot readily be detected in animals.
+This adaptation or "tolerance" may be due to several possible mechanisms including down-regulation of post-synaptic receptors (Costa et al., 1982).
+Finally, clinical observation in animal studies is a very crude and subjective measurement.
+Some mild cholinergic symptoms, such as headaches and anxiety, cannot readily be detected in animals.
+The clinical signs in animals can also be missed because of the timing of the observations, especially with reversible ChE inhibitors.
+Rodents are nocturnal and generally eat and drink at night.
+If a chemical is a reversible inhibitor, some of the cholinergic signs could be missed because the signs occurred shortly after the animals had eaten during the night.
 There may also be other subtle changes in neurological function that will only be detected if the animal is stressed or required to perform certain tasks (Nagymajtényi et al., 1988; Raffaele and Rees, 1990).
 It is possible that some level of brain ChE inhibition can occur without any untoward effect on neurological function, overt or subtle.
-However, in the absence of rigorous behavioral and neurophysiological testing, the assumption is made that if there is statistically significant inhibition of brain ChE inhibition, there is probably some deleterious effect to the nervous system.
-With chronic exposure to DEF, the toxicological significance of brain ChE inhibition was not a major concern because other effects which were clearly adverse (e.g., histological lesions) were seen at the same or lower doses.
+However, the only way to be certain of this is through rigorous behavioral and neurophysiological testing in animals or humans after acute and long-term exposure.
+Although some neurobehavioral testing was conducted (FOB and motor activity) with acute and subchronic exposure to tribufos, no tests for memory or learning deficits were performed.
+Nor were there any tests for subtle neurological effects with chronic exposure to tribufos.
+Therefore, the assumption was made that since there was a statistically significant inhibition of brain ChE inhibition, there was probably some deleterious effect to the neurological system.